telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 # Create New Projects

-This article demonstrates how to create a new application that has the Progress&reg; Telerik&reg; UI for Blazor components working.
+This article demonstrates how to use the Telerik Extension for Visual Studio Code to create a new application that has the Progress&reg; Telerik&reg; UI for Blazor components working.

 ## Get the Extension